mui/material-ui/docs/data/base/components/portal/portal.md

 ### Server-side

-The DOM API isn't available on the server, you need to use the `container` prop callback.
+The DOM API isn't available on the server, so you need to use the `container` prop callback.
 This callback is called during a React layout effect:

 ```jsx